Learning SupportLinks in this section

-We have a strong learning support department comprising three specialist teachers as well as a visiting speech and language therapist and dyspraxia therapist.
+We have a strong learning support department comprising three specialist teachers as well as a visiting speech and language therapist and an occupational therapist.